#ThursThreads – Tying Tales Together – Week 646

 I blinked.
 What the hell had just happened?

 Motion back toward the cabins made me focus on them and I recognized Anubis coming for me.
 I quickly headed for the gate and made eye contact with the Asian woman.
-Her eyes opened wider in surprise before she inclined my head and opened the gate without a word.
+Her eyes opened wider in surprise before she inclined her head and opened the gate without a word.
 I nodded and sailed on through before Anubis could reach us.
 She closed the gate behind me and I couldn’t help the smirk curling my lips.

 I quickly swallowed it as I passed through the group of people hanging around out front, either hoping to get in or engaged in nookie already.
 Some eyed me curiously, but my costume didn’t matter as long as I made it to my car.